 In our discussion of iSMART and Flexlast thus far, we have emphasised the reality-derived and relational mode of normalisation that characterises the two projects.
-To further develop this discussion of how governing through code relates to normalisation (normativity axis), we will take up and empirically address the three (processual, flexible and contextual) normative logics of Foucauldian security that we outlined above.
+To further develop this discussion of how governing through code relates to normalisation (normativity axis), we will take up and empirically address the three (processual, flexible, and contextual) normative logics of Foucauldian security that we outlined above.

-In the iSMART project, normative targets for modified energy consumption are set, refined and continuously readapted by each participant individually, depending on specific household conditions, goals and progress made at any given time.
-In line with these moving, flexible and differential targets, participants can choose and schedule when to purchase what kind of electricity and at what price.
-The system in turn assesses whether targets are met and visualises success, using a traffic-light system (red for missing targets, orange for meeting targets and green for exceeding targets).
+In the iSMART project, normative targets for modified energy consumption are set, refined, and continuously readapted by each participant individually, depending on specific household conditions, goals, and progress made at any given time.
+In line with these moving, flexible, and differential targets, participants can choose and schedule when to purchase what kind of electricity and at what price.
+The system in turn assesses whether targets are met and visualises success, using a traffic light system (red for missing targets, orange for meeting targets, and green for exceeding targets).

-This inherently processual and flexible self-management approach resonates with the now myriad gadgets and applications used by individuals for tracking, quantifying and documenting various aspects of everyday life for purposes of self-surveillance and self-optimisation (Albrechtslund, 2013; Klauser and Albrechtslund, 2014).
-Offering advanced possibilities for analysis, predictions and recommendations, such tools and services are often framed in terms like 'a good life', 'sustainable lifestyle', 'healthy living' and 'individual responsibility'.
+This inherently processual and flexible self-management approach resonates with the now myriad gadgets and applications used by individuals for tracking, quantifying, and documenting various aspects of everyday life for purposes of self-surveillance and self-optimisation [for a wider discussion of contemporary self-tracking applications, see Albrechtslund (2013); Klauser and Albrechtslund (2014)].
+Offering advanced possibilities for analysis, predictions, and recommendations, such tools and services are often framed in terms like 'a good life', 'sustainable lifestyle', 'healthy living', and 'individual responsibility'.
 Importantly, as in the case of iSMART, individuals are free to decide if and how they want to participate.
-Yet this freedom to decide is informed and governed on many levels and in all kinds of ways as the following shows:
+Yet this freedom to decide is informed and governed on many levels and in all kinds of ways as the following quote shows:

-Our key question is, 'how can we encourage people to change their behaviour?' ...
+"Our key question is, 'how can we encourage people to change their behaviour?" ...
 Energy costs are low, and will probably remain low, in comparison with health costs, etc. But there are other incentives [than financial ones].
 What if you are awarded a traffic light colour as feedback?
-One minute you're red, the next you may be orange or green ....
-That's motivating.

-(Interview, Business Development Executive, Smarter Energy, IBM Switzerland)
+One minute you're red, [lagging behind] your neighbour; the next you may be orange or green That's motivating.
+Such questions are important.
+I don't think this [energy consumption] can be steered through financial incentives only" (Business Development Executive, Smarter Energy, IBM Switzerland).

-The traffic-light system and financial incentives mentioned in the quotation above are just two of the regulatory mechanisms associated with iSMART; other ways in which the project guides the participants' energy consumption include information campaigns, advice generated by software or solicited from customer advisers and apps that simulate alternative energy models or measure the energy consumption of specific appliances.
+The traffic light system and financial incentives mentioned in the quotation above are just two of the regulatory mechanisms associated with iSMART; other ways in which the project guides the participants' energy consumption include information campaigns, advice generated by software or solicited from customer advisors, and techniques such as apps that simulate alternative energy models or measure the energy consumption of specific appliances.